 I may be wrong, but I am under the impression that an increasing number of the films and TV series being released lately are adaptations of books.
-Although sometimes I wonder if that stems from a lack of new ideas, I think this adaptation frenzy can be a good thing, since more people may become interested in the books that were the source of inspiration and then starting to read more.
+Although sometimes I wonder if that stems from a lack of new ideas, I think this adaptation frenzy can be a good thing, since more people may become interested in the books that were the source of inspiration and then start reading more.

 On a completely different vein, Tinder by Sally Gardner could be the source of inspiration for an animation film directed by Tim Burton.
-I imagine it looking a bit like the Corpse Bride (2005) with its dark tones but with more strikes of red, just like the illustrations by David Roberts.
+I imagine it looking a bit like Corpse Bride (2005), with the same dark tones but with more strokes of red, just like the illustrations by David Roberts.
 The book tells the story of Otto Hundebiss, a soldier who has had enough of war and falls in love with the brave Safire.

 Are there any books you would like to see adapted to screen?
 Tell me in the comments!